 The different layers of the statue represented different empires that were going to emerge throughout history.
 The head of gold was the Babylonian Empire (626-539 BC).
 This was the empire that Nebuchadnezzar ruled over.
 The chest and arms of silver were the Medo-Persian Empire (c.
 550-330 BC), which rose out of modern-day Iran.
 It was the Medes and Persians who conquered the Babylonian Empire.
 The belly and thighs of bronze were the Greek Empire of Alexander the Great (330-30 BC).[2]
 The following maps show the extent of these three empires.

 The legs of iron represent another kingdom, one that comes after the Greeks.
-The most common interpretation for the legs of iron is that they represent the Roman Empire.[3]
+The most common interpretation of the legs of iron is that they represent the Roman Empire.[3]
 The feet and toes of the statue were made up of both iron and clay.
-The feet were mixed because it will be “a divided kingdom; yet it will have some strength of iron in it…this kingdom will be partly strong and partly brittle…the people will be a mixture and will not remain united, any more than iron mixes with clay” (2:41-43) The ten toes are interpreted to be ten kings that will arise out of the fourth kingdom – the legs of iron.
+The feet were mixed because it will be “a divided kingdom; yet it will have some strength of iron in it…this kingdom will be partly strong and partly brittle…the people will be a mixture and will not remain united, any more than iron mixes with clay” (2:41-43).
+The ten toes are interpreted to be ten kings that will arise out of the fourth kingdom – the legs of iron.
 Interpretations of the feet are that they either represent a divided Roman Empire (after 395 AD) or the revived Roman Empire of the Antichrist.[4]
-A second interpretation of the legs is the Islamic Caliphate that existed from 632-1924.
-The feet and toes would then be either the Middle East today or a future revived Caliphate.

 Daniel 2 finishes by saying: